hyperpy/hypercore-crypto/CODE_OF_CONDUCT.rst

 of conduct is a set of guidelines that establishes shared values and ensures that behaviors that may harm participants are avoided.

-The values of the DatPy community are focused on developing both our individual and collective potential, supporting and empowering the most marginalized, mutual respect, and an anti-violence approach that favors support and collaboration among participants and the resolution of conflicts.
-A code of conduct helps us co-exist in a more positive way and provides individuals who are victims of negative behaviors with confidence that they will be supported by the organization and the DatPy community, who respects and stands behind the code of conduct.
+The values of the Datpy community are focused on developing both our individual and collective potential, supporting and empowering the most marginalized, mutual respect, and an anti-violence approach that favors support and collaboration among participants and the resolution of conflicts.
+A code of conduct helps us co-exist in a more positive way and provides individuals who are victims of negative behaviors with confidence that they will be supported by the organization and the Datpy community, who respects and stands behind the code of conduct.

-The DatPy community works towards providing a welcoming environment where participants are treated with dignity and respect and are free to be themselves.
+The Datpy community works towards providing a welcoming environment where participants are treated with dignity and respect and are free to be themselves.
 We encourage all participants to approach the Librehosters network with an open and positive attitude, engaging constructively with others at all